 The Hidden Falls Park south gate is frequently closed due to flooding, snow, or ice on the steep entrance road.
-Whenever operations deems the south gate, or any park entrance, as a safety hazard, the gate will be closed and notice will be posted on the facility website.
+Whenever the Operations staff deem the south gate, or any park entrance, as a safety hazard, the gate will be closed and a notice will be posted on the facility website.

-The master plan recommends a system for public communications if the park is closed due to flooding or weather related events; in the future, park users could subscribe to updates through the City of Saint Paul Park and Recreation website.
+This Master Plan recommends a system for public communications if the park is closed due to flooding or weather related events; in the future, park users could subscribe to updates through the City of Saint Paul Park and Recreation website.